graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 Similarly, by overriding `CreateField` you can change the default name, description, graph type, or other information applied to each generated field.

+Most of these changes can be performed by attributes, but by creating a derived class you can change default behavior without needing to add attributes to all of your data models.

 These `protected` methods can be overridden to provide the following customizations to automatically-generated graph types: